ByAU

 1.1 What is Cross-Chain Communication?

-- Function calls across chains
+- Calling functions across different chains

 1.2 Core Types of Cross-Chain Solutions